demo-kratia/druid/docs/api-reference/service-status-api.md

 #### URL
 <get>`GET`</get> `/status/selfDiscovered`

-Similar to `/status/selfDiscovered/status`, but returns 200 OK response with empty body if the node has discovered itself and 503 SERVICE UNAVAILABLE if the node hasn't discovered itself yet.
+Similar to `/status/selfDiscovered/status`, but returns status codes.
 This endpoint might be useful because some monitoring checks such as AWS load balancer health checks are not able to look at the response body.

 #### Responses